containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-macos.md

 #### Solution

-Gor M1 and M2 processors: update to Podman 4.9.
+For M1 and M2 processors:

+- Update to Podman 4.9.

 #### Workaround